kalch/Docs/aspnet/migration/rc1-to-rc2.rst

 ASPNET_CONTENTROOT, ASPNET_APPLICATIONBASE           ASPNETCORE_CONTENTROOT
 ===================================================  ===================================================

+We still support ``ASPNET_ENV`` and ``Hosting:Environment`` in RC2, but the user will see a message indicating these values are deprecated.
 In RC2, you can use whatever prefix you want.
 You should add it explicitly by calling:

 .. code-block:: c#

-  new ConfigurationBuilder.AddEnvironmentVariables(“ANY_PREFIX_YOU_WANT_”).Build();
+  new ConfigurationBuilder.AddEnvironmentVariables("ANY_PREFIX_YOU_WANT_").Build();

 However, there is an exception.
 You must set the environment key using ``ASPNETCORE_ENVIRONMENT``.
 This is picked up by default by the ``WebHostBuilder``, unlike the other variables.

-ASP.NET 5 was renamed to ASP.NET Core 1.0.
-Also, MVC and Identity are now part of ASP.NET Core.
-ASP.NET MVC 6 is now ASP.NET Core MVC.
-ASP.NET Identity 3 is now ASP.NET Core Identity.

-The hosting configuration keys are now consistent with the command line, environment variables, and ``hosting.json`` values.
-The ``Microsoft.AspNet.Hosting.json`` configuration file was renamed to ``hosting.json``.

-``hosting.json`` is no longer read by default, users need to explicitly add their own configuration sources and pass a configuration to ``WebHostBuilder``.
-The default server URL and port are ``localhost:5000``.

 Runtime Services Changes
 ------------------------